-Mr. Dheer has been the Founder and Chief Executive Officer of CENTRL, Inc., a privacy management and risk platform for enterprises, since September 2015.
+Mr. Dheer is the Founder and has been the Chief Executive Officer of CENTRL, Inc., a privately held software company offering solutions for third-party risk management, since September 2015.
 He previously served as a consultant to Apple Inc. in the payments area from July 2014 to August 2015.
-In November 1999, Mr. Dheer founded CashEdge, a pioneer in developing innovative payments products for banks, which was acquired by Fiserv, a global leader in fintech and payments, in 2011.
+In November 1999, Mr. Dheer founded CashEdge, Inc., a pioneer in developing innovative payments products for banks, which was acquired by Fiserv, Inc. in 2011.
 He led the CashEdge business division at Fiserv from September 2011 to June 2013.
-In addition, Mr. Dheer served as a Principal at McKinsey & Co., where he worked from September 1992 to October 1999.
+Prior to founding CashEdge, Mr. Dheer was a Principal at McKinsey & Co., where he worked from September 1992 to October 1999.
 Mr. Dheer received an M.B.A. from the Stanford Graduate School of Business where he was an Arjay Miller Scholar, an M.A. in Computer Science from Queens College, City University of New York, an M.A. in Economics from Washington State University, and a B.A. degree and M.A. degree in History from Delhi University.
 He has authored over 14 patents.

-Mr. Dheer brings to our Board experience as the chief executive officer of a start-up technology company, as well as expertise in consumerfacing digital technology, sales and marketing and strategic planning.
+Mr. Dheer brings to our Board experience as the chief executive officer of a start-up technology company, as well as expertise in consumer-facing digital technology, sales and marketing and strategic planning.